-CentOS 5.5, Red Hat Enterprise Linux 5.5 and Oracle Enterprise Linux 5.5 followed by yum install kernel-devel
+CentOS, Red Hat Enterprise Linux and Oracle Enterprise Linux

-- Add divider=10 to the kernel boot options in /etc/grub.conf to reduce the idle CPU load. - 2.
-To update your system to the latest version of the packets, open a terminal and as root, execute
+- 1. For versions prior to 6, add divider=10 to the kernel boot options in /etc/grub.conf to reduce the idle CPU load. - 2.
+In order to fully update your guest system, open a terminal and run